-In Fill Land Bank Program was created in 2019 to replace the outdated Urban Homestead Program.
+In Fill Land Bank Program- Created in 2019 to replace the outdated Urban Homestead Program.
 In Lakeland's most distressed areas, City and CRA owed awarded to builders/developers to increase the inventory of affordable housing.
-The lots are sold for \$1,000 and the remaining value of the lot is in the form of a deferred lien and also may be reimbursed for non-utility impact fees.
+The lots are sold for \$1,500 and the remaining value of the lot is secured in the form of a deferred lien.
+Developers may qualify for reimbursement of non-utility impact fees.
 The units must be sold or rented to an income qualified individual or household.
-With single family homes, low to moderate homebuyers may be awarded down payment and closing costs.
-There has been ?? homes purchased by low to moderate income homebuyers.
+Low to moderate workforce income homebuyers may be awarded down payment and closing cost assistance.

-Accessory Dwelling Units-The City amended its Land Development regulations to allow accessory dwelling units (ADU) in residential zoning districts.
+Accessory Dwelling Units-The City Land Development regulations allow accessory dwelling units (ADU) in residential zoning districts.
 ADUs may provide affordable units for retirees, single persons, couples and students while attending college or preparing to become independent.